pudly/schmopera-hugo/content/articles/american-baroque-opera-cos-first-staged-opera-a-winner-in-alcina.md

 date = "2018-03-06T16:29:00-05:00"
 lastmod = "2018-03-06T16:29:00-05:00"
 publishDate = "2018-03-06T16:29:00-05:00"
-short_description = "Alcina is definitely a musician's opera: one goes to it not so much for the story, but for what Handel has entrusted his virtuoso cast to contribute to the plot through great lyric vocalism and expansive lines, with coloratura used quite sparingly, which renders this a difficult piece to make interesting." slug = "american-baroque-opera-cos-first-staged-opera-a-winner-in-alcina" title = "American Baroque Opera Co.&#039;s first staged opera a winner in Alcina"
+short_description = "Alcina is definitely a musician&#039;s opera: one goes to it not so much for the story, but for what Handel has entrusted his virtuoso cast to contribute to the plot through great lyric vocalism and expansive lines, with coloratura used quite sparingly, which renders this a difficult piece to make interesting." slug = "american-baroque-opera-cos-first-staged-opera-a-winner-in-alcina" title = "American Baroque Opera Co.&#039;s first staged opera a winner in Alcina"
 +++